 These interesting dichotomies drew Tom Hall to the state from his home base in Boston to head the Thomas Entrepreneurship Hub for the University of North Carolina at Pembroke.

 The lack of economic vitality in Pembroke—as well as the surrounding 10-county area that UNC Pembroke serves—is historical, Hall said.
 “Nobody has been able to figure out a solution.”

 With the financial backing of NC IDEA, a nonprofit that fosters sustainable economic development and strengthens the North Carolina entrepreneurial ecosystem, the Thomas Entrepreneurship Hub and its 20,000-square-foot incubator offer education and resources to residents of all backgrounds and ages, starting in middle school.
 Hall and his team partner with other organizations as well.
-These include Communities in Schools, which works to unlock student potential, and the Sandhills Entrepreneurship Engagement Network, which connects aspiring small business owners to resources.
+These include Communities in Schools, which works to unlock student potential, and the Sandhills Entrepreneurship Engagement Network (now the Thomas Entrepreneurship Hub), which connects aspiring small business owners to resources.

 “Ice House is one piece of the complex picture for building bench strength among our residents,” Hall said.
 “Most people embrace the entrepreneurial mindset because of their situation rather than their desire to start a business.
 And among the students, we’re seeding the entrepreneurial mindset as they grow.
 Every year, we add more layers to the local entrepreneurial ecosystem, and it becomes more vibrant.”

 Hall believes the model resonates because it’s not just about business skills.
 Instead, it redefines entrepreneurship in a way that everyone can embrace.
 It is the self-directed pursuit of opportunities to create value for others.